Skip to main content

 Appointment reminders

-We may contact you via mail, telephone, text or email to remind you of an upcoming appointment.
+We may contact you via mail, telephone, text or e-mail to remind you of an upcoming appointment.
 We may leave you a message that includes the date, time and general information about an upcoming appointment.

-We recommend that you use secure electronic communications, such as our patient portal MyGeisinger, when you contact us.
+We recommend that you use secure electronic communications, such as our patient portal MyGeisinger/MyChart, when you contact us.
 Using unsecure electronic communications, such as regular email or text messaging, may result in certain risks such as interception by others or storage of your information on devices that are unsecured.
 If you choose to communicate with us via unsecure electronic communication, you are agreeing to accept these risks.
-Note that we may respond to you in the same manner to the email address or phone number from which you sent your text.
+Note that we may respond to you in the same manner to the email address or phone number from which you sent your message.

 Email and texting are not a substitute for professional medical advice, diagnosis or treatment and should not be used in a medical emergency.